Workers' Compensation and FMLA

-While both FMLA leave and workers' comp may run concurrently, the employer must inform the employee in writing that the leave is in fact FMLA leave.
+Unlike workers' compensation, the condition's cause is irrelevant, nor does it need to be work-related.
+Both FMLA leave and workers' comp may run concurrently.
+The employer must inform the employee in writing that the leave is FMLA.

 Qualifying Reasons for FMLA

 - For the birth of a child and to care for that newborn child

 - For placement with the employee of a child for adoption or foster care and to care for the newly-placed child

 - To care for the employee's spouse, child, or parent who has a serious health condition

 - For a serious health condition that makes the employee unable to perform their job

 Understanding Workers' Compensation

 Workers' compensation provides for healthcare and income replacement.
 It does not necessarily provide for job protection.
 Some state workers' compensation provisions do provide for job protection.
-In return for such benefits, workers' compensation laws generally indicate that employees relinquish their right to sue their employers for work-related injuries.
+Workers' compensation laws generally indicate that employees relinquish their right to sue their employers for work-related injuries in return for such benefits.

 Can My Employer Force Me To Take FMLA for a Work-Related Injury?

 Overlap of FMLA and Workers' Comp

 The FMLA and workers' compensation provisions can overlap.
-An employee may suffer a workplace injury or illness that is also a “serious health condition" under the FMLA.
+An employee may suffer a workplace injury or illness that is also a "serious health condition" under the FMLA.
 If this happens, the laws' provisions can run concurrently.
-In other words, an employee may be off work receiving workers' compensation benefits, and the time off is counted against the employee's applicable 12-week entitlement to job-protected FMLA leave.
+In other words, an employee may be off work receiving workers' compensation benefits.
+The time off is counted against the employee's applicable 12-week entitlement to job-protected FMLA leave.

-In situations where both the FMLA and workers' compensation laws apply, employers must provide leave under whichever law provides the greater rights and benefits to employees.
+When the FMLA and workers' compensation laws apply, employers must provide leave under whichever law provides greater rights and benefits to employees.
 Therefore, employers cannot require a worker to take time off under FMLA instead of workers' compensation if the person's injury makes them eligible for the benefits of workers' compensation.

-What are Your FMLA Rights With Respect to Workers' Comp?
+What Are Your FMLA Rights Concerning Workers' Comp?
 A Lawyer Can Help